kecnry/nparray/docs/api/nparray.zeros.md

     Parameters
     ----------
-    shape : int or sequence of ints
+    shape : int or tuple of ints
         Shape of the new array, e.g., ``(2, 3)`` or ``2``.
     dtype : data-type, optional
         The desired data-type for the array, e.g., `numpy.int8`.
 Default is `numpy.float64`.
-    order : {'C', 'F'}, optional
+    order : {'C', 'F'}, optional, default: 'C'
-        Whether to store multidimensional data in C- or Fortran-contiguous (row- or column-wise) order in memory.
+        Whether to store multi-dimensional data in row-major (C-style) or column-major (Fortran-style) order in
+        memory.

     Returns
     -------